MitchellMalleo/VAProgressCircle/README.md

 ## Example Setup

 1. Clone the repo and drag the Classes folder into your project.
 This should include VAProgressCircle.h/.m, and UIProgressLabel.h/.m
-2. Either create a VAProgressCircle using the `- (id)initWithFrame:(CGRect)frame` method or you can drag and drop a UIView into your Interface Builder, subclass it to VAProgressCircle, and link it up to a property in your UIViewController
+2. Either create a VAProgressCircle using the `- (id)initWithFrame:(CGRect)frame` method or drag and drop a UIView into your Interface Builder, subclass it to VAProgressCircle, and link it up to a property in your UIViewController

 Here is the snippet of code slightly modified from the example app included in the repo.
 This shows how to initalize and add a VAProgressChart to your UIViewController using `- (id)initWithFrame:(CGRect)frame`